 Happy New Year!
 For me, like many, the start of a new year is a time of reflection.
 I look back over the last year, appreciate my accomplishments and the challenges I overcame, note where I fell short of my goals, and think forward to the year ahead with optimism, determination and resolve.
-The unique challenges of 2020, though, make this new year especially poignant.
+The unique challenges of 2020 and 2021, though, make this new year especially poignant.

-As we all collectively say good riddance to 2020, we’re also preparing to be inundated even more than usual with body-shaming, emotionally manipulative marketing for weight-loss programs, detoxes, and supplements to help us loose the “quarantine fifteen”.
-Before you invest in weight loss-centered New Year’s resolutions, I want to point you to two recent podcast episodes that discuss the value (or rather lack thereof) of this type of goal: Episode 421: The Science Behind Body Image and Episode 436: What Is Health, and How Do You Measure It?.
+As we all collectively say good riddance to 2021, we’re also preparing to be inundated even more than usual with body-shaming, emotionally manipulative marketing for weight-loss programs, detoxes, and supplements to help us loose the “quarantine fifteen”.
+Before you invest in weight loss-centered New Year’s resolutions, I want to point you to my in-depth article Can You Really Be Healthy at Any Size? that discuss the value (or rather complete lack thereof) of this type of goal.
 Okay, now that we’re on the same page about weight loss versus health, let’s talk about the real challenge holding us back from achieving our goals: habit!

 Why Focus on Habits for New Year’s Resolutions?